tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 ## Algorithm Selection & Production Realities {#algorithm-selection--production-realities}
 Before leaving the algorithms behind, it is crucial to acknowledge three operational realities that drastically impact vector search in production:

 1.  **Filtered ANN**: Real systems almost always include metadata filters (e.g., `"only docs from user X"`, `"only last 30 days"`).
 Applying these filters breaks the core assumptions of ANN graphs.
 Naively pre-filtering or constraining the traversal can fragment the graph and crater recall.
-Some systems mitigate this with bitset-aware traversal algorithms or filtered vector indexes (storing attributes on the index side, e.g., Spanner's `STORING` clause) [[spanner-vector-indexes]](#ref-spanner-vector-indexes).
+Some systems mitigate this with bitset-aware traversal algorithms or filtered vector indexes (storing attributes on the index side, e.g., Spanner's `STORING` clause) <a id="cite-spanner-vector-indexes"></a>[[spanner-vector-indexes]](#ref-spanner-vector-indexes).
 2.  **Hybrid Search (BM25 + Vectors)**: Dense vectors are excellent for semantic meaning but terrible for exact keyword matching (like searching for a specific product ID or an obscure acronym).
-The industry standard approach is **Hybrid Search**: running a dense vector search concurrently with a sparse lexical search (like BM25), and then fusing the results together using an algorithm like **Reciprocal Rank Fusion (RRF)** [[rrf-paper]](#ref-rrf-paper) for optimal relevance.
+The industry standard approach is **Hybrid Search**: running a dense vector search concurrently with a sparse lexical search (like BM25), and then fusing the results together using an algorithm like **Reciprocal Rank Fusion (RRF)** <a id="cite-rrf-paper"></a>[[rrf-paper]](#ref-rrf-paper) for optimal relevance.
 3.  **Dynamic Index Maintenance**: Vector indices aren't static.
 In production, updating and deleting vectors usually relies on soft-deletes (tombstones) because surgically removing nodes from a highly connected HNSW graph is mathematically destructive.
 This requires background graph repair, periodic segment-based merging/rebuilds, and introduces write-amplification tradeoffs (especially for on-disk indices).